ABOUT "COACH LEAH"

 LEAHJEAN M. DENLEY, MBA

-Institute for Arts & Academic Leadership and Athletic eXcellence
+the Institute for Arts & Academic Leadership and Athletic eXcellence.

 Chelsea, Michael, and Monet.

 Active in Faith Based initiatives, Coach Leah was appointed by the former Wheeler Avenue Baptist Church [WABC] Youth Pastor, Rev. Andrew W. Berry II, to serve on the Executive Team for the Youth, College Age, Young Adult, and Singles Ministry in Houston, TX.
-Current ministry activities include primarily serving as Graphics
+Current activities at WABC include serving in various roles with the Communications and Technologies Ministry.

 Minnesota State High School League Girls Basketball State Championships in 1981, 1982, & 1983.